 -

-Nicolas has a fashion degree, which has taught him valuable skills that he uses to help tell the story behind his artwork.
-Now based in the South West of England, Nicolas continues to create beautiful and thought-provoking pieces that showcase his unique perspective and creativity.
-Whether he is painting landscapes, portraits, or still life scenes, Nicolas always brings a fresh and innovative approach to his work, making him a true talent in the art world.
+Nicholas has a fashion degree, which has taught him valuable skills that he uses to help tell the story behind his artwork.
+Now based in the South West of England, Nicholas continues to create beautiful and thought-provoking pieces that showcase his unique perspective and creativity.
+Whether he is painting landscapes, portraits, or still life scenes, Nicholas always brings a fresh and innovative approach to his work, making him a true talent in the art world.

 -